talon-one/TalonOne.cs/docs/IntegrationApi.md

 Delete the personal data of a customer

-Delete all attributes on the customer profile and on entities that reference that customer profile.
+Delete all attributes on the customer profile and on entities that reference that customer profile.  **Important:** To preserve performance, we recommend avoiding deleting customer data during peak traffic hours.

 ### Example
 ```csharp